aishameriane/msc-economics/README.md

 Materials developed by me (based on class materials, books or original stuff) during the courses taken during the Master Course in Economics at UFSC (2017-201?).
 Most of the material is not intended for publishing, so most parts are not completely revised and can contain errors.

+Feel free to write me at aishameriane at gmail dot com if you find something strange or have any doubt.

 All errors are entirely my responsability.

 Cartoon credits: [Saturday Morning Cereal](http://www.smbc-comics.com/?id=3117) and [xkcd](https://what-if.xkcd.com/111/)